 Stainless Steel High-Pressure Laminate

 High-pressure laminates (HPL) are not the dusty, droopy, and largely ignored stuff you find on the racks at Lowe's or Home Depot.
 HPLs are the Rolls Royce of laminates, with phenolic backings of the type used in laboratory table and commercial wall coverings.
-Yes, the price is commensurate with quality, but these wall coverings—sandwiched under high heat and pressure—are durable, hygienic, and tough.
+Yes, the price is commensurate with the quality, but these wall coverings—sandwiched under high heat and pressure—are durable, hygienic, and tough.

 For walls that no one is likely to forget, consider stainless steel HPL sheets.
-They are composed of a thin layer of steel atop the laminate surface, so installation doesn't require metalworking skill.
+They are composed of a thin layer of steel atop the laminate surface, so installation doesn't require metalworking skills.

 Living in an apartment with nasty or just plain boring walls is difficult.
 And if you paint the walls, you may be required to re-paint them before you move out.
 There is an option, though.
 Removable wallpaper lets you embellish your personal environment.
 And move-out is a cinch since it simply involves peeling off the wallpaper.